linkeddatacenter/uSilex/README.md

 ### Configuring new service providers

-Services provider are normal Pimple service providers that optionally define the method "boot".
+µSilex Services provider are normal Pimple service providers that, optionally, define the method *boot*.
 This method will be called only once by the application method *boot*.
 Use this feature only when strictly necessary.

 *Note that this is a bit different from old Silex approach, where boot was always called automatically before running the application.*

-A best practice to write a PSR-15 service provider is to allow user to declare middleware a service and to allow user to define the middleware queue (i.e. pipeline) in *handler.queue* application container The *handler.queue* element that must resolve in an array.
+A best practice to write a PSR-15 service provider is to allow users to declare middleware as a service and to allow users to define the middleware queue (i.e. pipeline) in the application container usin *handler.queue* as item id .
+The *handler.queue* element must be an array or a service that resolves in an implementation of the iterable interface.
 For instance:

 ```php
 ...